Workplace2Software/JuTube/README.md

 # JuTube

-Weżcie sobie obejrżyć filmy na JuTube
+Weżcie sobie obejrzyjcie filmy na JuTube Na JuTube Tube Tube Tube Na Jutube
-Na Jutube
-Tube Tube Tube
-Na Jutube.

 # Insalatione Instructions
 1: make sure you have VLC x86 installed (NOT x64 because it will not work)